nekoulahaddad/nekoulahaddad/README.md

 <h1>About me</h1>
 -  Hi,👋 I’m Nekoula
-- 👀 I’m interested in Web development and machine learning <br>
+- 👀 I’m interested in Web development and machine learning
+- <br>
+• PhD student in computer Science at Bauman Moscow State Technical University
+• Polyglot, Fluent Speaker in English, Russian, and Arabic
+• More than 2.0 Years of experience in IT Industry.
+• More than 2.0 Years of experience in Machine learning and Data Analysis.
+• More than 2.0 Years of experience in Full Stack Web Development.
+• More than 2 Publications in reputed journals
+• Conference Speaker and Presenter
+• In-depth understanding of security, SEO, and optimization to maximize site performance.
+• Ability to learn new Technologies, Frameworks and understand Business requirements in quick time and efficiently implementing the same.
+• Proficient in problem solving, debugging and analysis

 <h2>Skills</h2>
 <br>